-Economics and Legal Studies in Business, with majors in economics (with options in business economics and quantitative studies and pre-law) and
+Economics and Legal Studies in Business, with majors in economics (with options in business economics and quantitative studies and pre-law) and general business (with an option in pre-law).

-Entrepreneurship, with a major in entrepreneurship.

-Finance, with a major in finance and an option in commercial bank management
+Entrepreneurship, with a major and minor in entrepreneurship.
+Finance, with a major in finance and an option in commercial bank management.

-Management, with a major in management and options in human resource management and sports management.
+Management, with a major in management and options in business sustainability, human resource management, non-profit management and sports management.